I. Drinking Alcohol Reduces Thyroid Cancer Risk

-Similarly, epidemiologists studied women in the Cancer Surveillance System (CSS).
+Similarly, doctors studied women in the Cancer Surveillance System (CSS).
 It’s a cancer registry in Washington State.
-Higher levels of alcohol consumption led to lower risk of developing thyroid cancer.
+Higher levels of alcohol consumption led to lower chance of developing thyroid cancer.

 Doctors studied over one and one-quarter million (1,280,296) women in the U.K. They followed them for an average of over seven years.
 Their study independently confirmed that drinking alcohol is protective of thyroid cancer.

 Papillary thyroid cancer is the most common form of thyroid cancer.
 It makes up about 80% of all such cancers.
 Researchers compared 410 women with papillary thyroid cancer with 574 similar women without the disease.
-Drinking alcohol greatly reduced the risk of developing papillary thyroid cancer.
+Drinking alcohol greatly reduced the chance of getting papillary thyroid cancer.

 Finally, researchers analyzed the results of 33 studies on the subject.
-They found that drinking alcohol was highly and consistently associated with lower chance of developing thyroid cancer.
+They found that drinking alcohol was highly and consistently associated with lower chance of getting thyroid cancer.